 Study in D.C.

-Students planning to use veterans education benefits (GI Bill®) should be aware that the Department of Veterans Services has determined that courses at William & Mary's D.C. campus are ineligible.
+Students planning to use veterans education benefits (GI Bill®) are able to do so at William & Mary's DC campus.

 - Yellow Ribbon Program

 - Study Abroad Factsheet

 - GI Bill® Comparison Tool - Calculate your estimated benefits and research approved programs

 - (888) GIBILL- [888-442-4551]